tak-9/employee_db/README.md

 $ npm install

+4. Create database and insert data to MySQL.
+Run data.sql and emp.sql.

-4. Run application.
+5. Run application.

 $ node employee.js

-5. Select an item in the menu to perform search, add, update, delete an entry in the database.
+6. Select an item in the menu to perform search, add, update, delete an entry in the database.
-6. The application ends when the database operation is completed.
+7. The application ends when the database operation is completed.

 Please repeat the above step if you need to perform another database query.